frederickw082922/lockdown_readthedocs/docs/source/index.rst

 - Center for Internet Security (CIS): https://www.cisecurity.org/cis-benchmarks/

-  - A global IT community of experts helping to build, document sets of benchmarks to produce industry best security practices
+  - A global IT community of experts helping to build, document sets of benchmarks to produce industry best security practices.
+    CIS Benchmarks are vendor agnostic, consensus-based security configuration guides both developed and accepted by government, business, industry, and academia.

 or